 Encryption therefore plays a vital role, offering the possibility of obviating the need for breach notification

-By deleting a key associated with a consumer’s records, a business could ensure that encrypted data will never be accessed in future.
+By deleting keys associated with a consumer’s records, a business could ensure that encrypted data will never be accessed in future.

 To address the GDPR compliance requirements, organisations may need to employ one or more different encryption methods within both their on-premises and cloud infrastructure environments, including the following: